HomeEplimoLactose Intolerance, How to find it out if you are so?

-Since the symptoms of lactose intolerance are general, an accurate diagnosis before removing dairy from the diet is necessary.
+Since the symptoms are general, an accurate diagnosis before removing dairy from the diet is necessary.

-Usually, the majority of people with extreme lactose intolerance experience symptoms like an urgent need to go to the toilet, vomiting, lower belly pain, and constipation.
+Usually, the majority of people with extreme of this condition experience symptoms like an urgent need to go to the toilet, vomiting, lower belly pain, and constipation.

 However, in some case people also show symptoms like skin complaints or headaches; the severity of symptoms vary on how much lactose one can tolerate.

 And those who show no symptoms may seem tolerant but the conditions of intolerance could prevail in them and may expose them at some point in time.

 In some studies, carried out in people who are prone to this were found to carry certain genes which brought in the knowledge that the presence of those genes may cause chances of being lactose intolerant.

 Therefore knowing your genes through genetic tests beforehand would enable you to check preventive measures.
 EPLIMO is one such test through which you can see whether you are lactose tolerant or not.